Kerry Saxby-Junna

-Kerry-Anne Saxby-Junna, born Kerry Saxby AM (born 2 June 1961) is a retired Australian race walker.
-She was born in Young, New South Wales and grew up in Ballina, New South Wales.
+Kerry-Anne Saxby-Junna, born Kerry Saxby AM (born 2 June 1961) is an Australian retired race walker.

 She represented Australia 27 times in international competitions and set 32 world records or world bests.
 She won 27 Australian Championships and 13 individual international medals.
 She retired in 2001.

+Life

+She was born in Young, New South Wales and grew up in Ballina, New South Wales.